Headquartered in Los Angeles, Countercastle helps organizations

 In medieval warfare, a countercastle was a stronghold built to guard a forward territory from being overrun by the enemy.

-Times have certainly changed.
-In cyberspace, an enemy can now materialize in many places simultaneously — and even the territory itself can be used as a weapon.
+Today in cyberspace, an enemy can now materialize in many places simultaneously — and even the territory itself can be used as a weapon.
 In order to be effective, today's stronghold must transcend the organization it protects.
-A countercastle must be everywhere: a multiplicity of defenses propagated throughout data, systems, and human behavior.
+Today's countercastle must be everywhere: a multiplicity of defenses propagated throughout data, systems, and human behavior.

 This means that security must be tailored to the people, processes, and systems being protected.
 Generic security isn't effective,1 as proven by the billions of dollars lost each year to cybercrime.2 When the federal government suffered the worst data breach in American history,3 it was due to the dangerous misconception that generic security tools were working.
 In truth, management had no idea where its gaps actually were.